For a quick look at the steps necessary to form an LLC, see Nolo's How to Form an LLC.

 If you are trying to convert a corporation or partnership into an LLC, you should consult an attorney.
 There are some legal and tax ramifications to closing down an existing business and starting a new one that are beyond the scope of our service.
 Our website features an online lawyer directory as a free resource to our customers.
 Comprehensive profiles of attorneys in your state can be found in Nolo's Lawyer Directory.

-If you are converting a sole proprietorship to an LLC and you don't plan on hiring employees, you do not need to apply for an EIN.
+If you are converting a sole proprietorship to an LLC and you don't plan on hiring employees, in most states, you do not need to apply for an EIN.
 If you were using your Social Security number to report income from your sole proprietorship, you can continue to use it to report income from your LLC, for as long as you don't have employees.
-You will not need to use your Social Security number on any public documents.
 If you wish, however, you can request an EIN in this situation.
-You will still use your Social Security number to report your federal income taxes. .
+Some states do require businesses to have a federal EIN in order to get a sales tax permit.

 Nolo's operating agreement does not provide for the specific language requirements of a self-directed IRA LLC.
 We suggest you consult with an attorney for this task.
 Nolo's Lawyer Directory can help you find a local attorney that practices in the area of business entity formation.

-For general information, click here.
-If the LLC was formed before January 1 of the current year, the customer can make any changes on the annual report (due May 1 of each year).
+If the LLC was formed before January 1 of the current year, the customer can make certain changes to the annual report (due May 1 of each year).

-If the LLC was formed within the current year, then Articles of Amendment to the Articles of Organization must be filed.
+If the LLC was formed within the current year, the Articles of Amendment to the Articles of Organization must be filed.
 The form can be found here.

-The Texas Secretary of State advises that it is not mandatory to update your Certificate of Formation due to a change in members.
-(It is however mandatory to report any change to the Registered Agent name or address.)
+The Texas Secretary of State advises that it is not necessary to update your Certificate of Formation due to a change in members.
 If you wish, you may file a Certificate of Amendment on Form 424, found on the Secretary of State's website.
 This form does require a filing fee.

 It is, however, mandatory to report any change to the registered agent's name or address.